Asymptotic Expansions of Gaussian and Laguerre Ensembles at the Soft Edge III: Generating Functions: Introduction

 It is known that the largest level $x_{(n)}$ is asymptotically equal, almost surely, to a certain quantity $\mu_n$ when $n\to \infty$.
 The soft-edge scaling limit is based on an affine recentering and rescaling `zoom-in',

-with a certain rescaling parameter $\sigma_n$; the expansion is in powers of a parameter $h_n \asymp n^{-2/3}$.
+with a certain rescaling parameter $\sigma_n$; the expansion is in powers of a parameter $h_n \asymp n^{-2/3}$~-- see equation~\eqref{eq:UEscaling} below for the precise expressions.
 Also, there is a parameter $0\leq \tau_n \leq 1$ satisfying $\tau_n=0$ in the Gaussian case and $\tau_n \to 0^+$ as~$p\to\infty$, for $n$ fixed, in the Laguerre case.
-To prevent the appearance of terms with odd powers of~$h^{1/2}$ when expanding in powers of the designated expansion parameter $h$, the parameters $\mu_n,\sigma_n,h_n,\tau_n$ have to be modified for $\beta=1,4$ as per (which simultaneously applies to the `hidden' Wishart parameter~$p$ omitted from the notation)
+To prevent the appearance of terms with odd powers of~$h^{1/2}$ when expanding in powers of the designated expansion parameter $h$, the parameters $\mu_n$, $4\sigma_n$, $h_n$, $\tau_n$ have to be modified for~${\beta=1,4}$ as per (which simultaneously applies to the `hidden' Wishart parameter~$p$ omitted from the notation)

 Our main result is the expansion